khawlahssn/hlf-car-rental-company/README.md

 # car-rental-network

-Provide a trustworthy platform for renting cars.
+Provide a trustworthy platform for renting cars using Blockchain Technology.

 Note:
 This project serves as an introduction to building blockchain applications.